bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 1

 Import the [Mice Protein Expression](https://www.kaggle.com/datasets/ruslankl/mice-protein-expression?resource=download) in Excel.
 This dataset contains data about expression levels of 77 proteins measured in the cerebral cortex in mice.
+The protein names are abbreviated.
+The abbreviations of protein names are followed by N indicating that they were measured in the nuclear fraction meaning that for the protein name you should remove the `_N`.

 > Take a good look to column separators and the decimal separators!